Streak continues: Tua, Dolphins hold off Giants, win 20-9

 INJURIES

 Dolphins: Waddle was shaken up in the fourth quarter, pointing to his left knee after a catch.
-He limped off the field as fans chanted his name, and as he waved his arm to encourage more volume he started walking more briskly and then began to jog. … RB Patrick Laird (knee) was lost in the first quarter, on a day when RB Phillip Lindsay was unavailable because of an ankle issue.
+He limped off the field as fans chanted his name, and as he waved his arm to encourage more volume he started walking more briskly and then began to jog.
+The Dolphins said he was cramping. … RB Patrick Laird (knee) was lost in the first quarter, on a day when RB Phillip Lindsay was unavailable because of an ankle issue.

 WELL BEHAVED